kriszyp/lmdb-js/README.md

 * `encryptionKey` - This enables encryption, and the provided value is the key that is used for encryption.
 This may be a buffer or string, but must be 32 bytes/characters long.
 This uses the Chacha8 cipher for fast and secure on-disk encryption of data.
 * `keyIsBuffer` - This will cause the database to expect and return keys as node buffers.
 * `keyIsUint32` - This will cause the database to expect and return keys as unsigned 32-bit integers.
+* `dupSort` - Enables duplicate entries for keys.
+You will usually want to retrieve the values for a key with `getValues`.

 The following additional option properties are only available when creating the main database environment (`open`):
 * `path` - This is the file path to the database environment file you will use.